proconsular/Web-Server/README.md

 In order to achieve this, I wanted to keep the design a simple as possible.
 All the server needed to do was receive requests and return responses without crashing.
 After achieveing that, I could then easily add other features later.

+## Reflections

+To me, this project achieved its goal of helping me understand how a basic HTTP server works and what is required.
+This design is not perfect by any means and I never intented this to be *the best code*.
+When I get the chance, I aim to either refactor this project or make a new one with some of the insights I've gathered after completing this project.

 ## Technical Detail

 ### Overall Design